jimthompson5802/datascience_containers/bin/README.md

 ### Note:
 * The bash script design assumes only one instance of any specific data science software stack is active.
 For example, unpredictable results if two instances of `jpynb` are started.
 However, it is possible to simulatenously run one instance of `jpynb` and one instance of `rstudio`.
-* Depending on results of kubernetes testing, the above commands may get retired.